 When I reached out to the local yoga community for their favorite studios, Indra’s Grace had an overwhelming response of positive reviews.
-Just west of Fort Worth, this small but growing studio specializes in healing styles of yoga including breath work and meditation for inner peace.
+With a location in Weatherford (and now Fort Worth) this growing studio specializes in healing styles of yoga including breath work and meditation for inner peace.

 If you’re new to yoga, I know how intimidating your first visit to a studio can be.
 No worries!
 Do some research beforehand to select a beginner-friendly or all-levels class, (most studios offer class descriptions on their websites) and be sure to let your instructor know your experience in addition to any injuries or issues.
 Namaste.

 Featured Image of SoulSpace Yoga Community